huntermonk/huntermonk.github.io/_posts/2019-9-22-bounced-wire.md

 He agreed to a $150k convertible note with a million dollar cap.
 In hindsight, I obviously should've asked for more.
 They wired it to my bank account.

-While I was waiting for the wire transfer to clear, [Bob Metcalfe](https://en.wikipedia.org/wiki/Robert_Metcalfe) went on a walk.
+While I was waiting for the wire transfer to clear, [Bob Metcalfe](https://en.wikipedia.org/wiki/Robert_Metcalfe) and I went on a walk.
 I clearly remember him saying:
 > Don't count the check until it's in the bank account.

 At the time, I thought it was hilarious.
 The transfer had already been sent.

 ![wire transfer](/img/mc/convertible-note.png)

-I disagreed with Bob a few times, and I was wrong each time.
+During my time, I disagreed with him a few times.
+Every single time, this one included, I was wrong.

 4 days later, the wire bounces!
 The name on the wire was for M-Spaces, and the name on the bank account was Monk Group, a general LLC I used for a broad range of business.
 M-Spaces was still being incorporated in Delaware, so I didn't have a bank account in its name.